Nucleus .Net Core CMS

 Viewer Views

 Viewer views are less constrained than Settings views.
-You can still use Nucleus Tag Helpers, Html Helpers and Url helpers, but depending on your module's functionality you may not need to.
+You can still use Nucleus Tag Helpers, Html Helpers and Url helpers, but depending on your module's functionality you may choose not to.